ElCattivo13/JIST17-ConDL/README.md

 # Reasoning on Context-Dependent Domain Models (Supplementary Material)

-Supplementary material for the JIST 2017 publication 'Reasoning on Context-Dependent Domain Models'.
+Supplementary material for the JIST 2017 publication *"Reasoning on Context-Dependent Domain Models"*.

 ## Getting the Running Example, Reproduceable Benchmark, and Dataset